How Long Should a CV Be?

 A CV should be as long as needed to list your best and most relevant qualifications...

 Check the spelling and grammar of your CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your CV, bring it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your CV, bring it to a professional for assistance.

 Other How Long CV Info